llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

    this option enables.
    Default is `true`.

-.. _option-ReportDefaultFunctions:

 .. option:: ReportDefaultFunctions

     When `true`, the check reports the default set of functions.
-    Copnsider changing the setting to false if you only want to see custom functions matched via :ref:`custom functions<CustomFunctions>`.
+    Consider changing the setting to false if you only want to see custom functions matched via :ref:`custom functions<CustomFunctions>`.
     Default is `true`.